Ear infectionsOtitis media

 Follow-Up.
 Eventually, the tubes fall out as the hole in the eardrum closes.
 This may happen after several months or more than a year later.
 It is painless.
 In fact, the patient and parents may not even be aware that the tubes are out.

-About 20 - 50% of children may have OME relapse and need additional surgery that involves adenoidectomy and myringotomy.
+About 20 to 50% of children may have OME relapse and need additional surgery that involves adenoidectomy and myringotomy.
 Tube reinsertion may be recommended for children younger than 4 years of age.

 Myringotomy is used to drain the fluid and may be used (with or without ear tube insertion) in combination with adenoidectomy as a repeat surgical procedure if initial tympanostomy is not successful.
 It is not effective as a sole surgical procedure.
 Myringotomy involves the following steps: